Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 ::

 ## CSS Variables
-Colors of slider are managed by the theme but can be overridden using CSS variables.
+Colors of Slider are managed by the theme but can be overridden using CSS variables.

 ::
 ```javascript